 - BBQ combos are available but the value is not as good compared to Insadong's

-- Jang Mo Jib dishes taste a lot better (although the staff is not friendly)
+- Jang Mo Jib serves a lot better food (although the staff is not friendly)

 - Even Kyong Bok Palace's pork belly tastes better… and the restaurant is an all you can eat with not so good food